 The annual membership subscription is €20.
 The Payroll Shared Services Centre (PSSC) and An Post will deduct this in fortnightly instalments of 77c; Eir will deduct €1.67 in monthly instalments.
 Members from other professional groups can pay the Hon.
 Treasurer directly as outlined in the attached membership form.

-If you wish to become a member, please complete the application form and return it to the address shown below.
+If you wish to become a member, please download and complete the application form (see link below) and return it to the address shown below.
 Payment methods are outlined on the form.

 The annual membership subscription is €20.